-The National Association of the Advancement of Colored People’s (NAACP) Silent Protest Parade, also known as the Silent March, was held in New York City, New York on Saturday, July 28, 1917, on 5th Avenue.
-This parade came about because the violence acted upon African Americans, including the race riots, lynching, and outages in Texas, Tennessee, Illinois, and other states.
+The National Association of the Advancement of Colored People’s (NAACP) Silent Protest Parade, also known as the Silent March, took place on 5th Avenue in New York City, New York on Saturday, July 28, 1917.
+This protest was a response to violence against African Americans, including the race riots, lynching, and outrages in Texas, Tennessee, Illinois, and other states.

-James Weldon Johnson, the second vice president of the NAACP, brought together other civil rights leaders who gathered at St. Phillips Church in New York to plan protest strategies.
-None of the group wanted a mass protest, yet all agreed that a silent protest through the streets of the city could spark the idea of racial reform and an end to the violence.
+James Weldon Johnson, the second vice president of the NAACP, brought civil rights leaders together at St. Phillips Church in New York to plan protest strategies.
+None of the group wanted a mass protest, yet all agreed that a silent protest through the streets of the city could spark racial reform and an end to the violence.
 Johnson remembered the idea of a silent protest from A NAACP Conference in 1916 when Oswald Garrison Villard suggested it.
-All the organizations agreed that this parade needed to be composed of the black citizens, rather than a racially-mixed gathering.
+All the organizations agreed that this parade needed to be composed of Black citizens, rather than a racially-mixed gathering.
 They argued that as the principal victims of the violence, African Americans had a special responsibility to participate in this, the first major public protest of racial violence in U.S. history.

-The parade went south down 5th Avenue, moved to 57th Street and then to Madison Square.
-It brought out nearly ten thousand black women, men, and children, who all marched in silence.
-Johnson urged that the only sound to be heard would be the “the sound of muffled drums.”
-Children, dressed in white, led the protest, followed by women behind, also dressed in white.
-Men followed at the rear, dressed in dark suits.
+The parade went south down 5th Avenue, moved to 57th Street, and then to Madison Square.
+It brought out nearly ten thousand Black women, men, and children, who all marched in silence.
+Johnson urged that the only sound to be heard would be “the sound of muffled drums.”
+Children, dressed in white, led the protest and were followed by women, also dressed in white.
+Men brought up the rear, dressed in dark suits.

 James Weldon Johnson wrote in his 1938 autobiography Along This Way that “the streets of New York have witnessed many strange sites, but I judge, never one stranger than this; among the watchers were those with tears in their eyes.”